-Please join us for a special film program for Artistic Freedom Initiative’s Community Partnership Exhibtion: Executive (Dis)Order: Art, Displacement, & the Ban.
+Join us for a special film program to celebrate the closing of Artistic Freedom Initiative’s Community Partnership Exhibition: Executive (Dis)Order: Art, Displacement, & the Ban.
 This associated film program is organized by ArteEast, featuring two Syrian films – one animated short and a feature film.

 The screenings will be held on December 16th and repeated on January 19th, both days at 3 pm in the museum’s theater (2nd floor, Queens Museum).

 Syria, 2014, Animation, Color and B&W, 15 min.